roryjames/reel-ratings/README.md

 URL
 Repo: https://roryjames.github.io/Reel-Ratings/
-Heroku:

 Overview
-Reel Ratings helps you decide which movie or television show to watch by giving you all of the information you'd want, at your fingertips.
-Enjoy watching the trailer, comparing rating from IMDB, Rotten Tomatoes, and Metscore all in one place.
+Reel Ratings gives you the rating for shows and movies that you've been looking for.
+Enjoy watching the trailer, comparing ratings from IMDB, Rotten Tomatoes, and Metascore all in one place.

 Screen Shots
 Homepage